udexon/SAIGON/Bootstrapping_Artificial_Intelligence.md

 Our hypothesis: bottleneck in AGI was due to lack of knowledge in Stack Machine, reverse polish notation, graph theory, graph database (4 areas, discuss in depths).

+One most crucial factor: Homoiconicity -- program can be analyse as data, due to its simple structure.
+99% or more of existing programs are NOT homoiconic.
+Knowledge of homoiconicity is rare.
+Too rare.
+Even Forth programmers are not concerned about this issue.

 We propose modifications to the Turing Test based on techniques derived from graph theory.
 More specifically,

 (i) Turing Test is generalized to a suite of enumerable tests, i.e. Enumerated Turing Tests.